 With this in mind, I wanted to let you know about the Covid-19 policy I have in place.
 This applies to any booking which is affected directly by government restrictions around Covid-19.

 If you have already booked in your date with me, or are considering it then the below will apply to you.

 If your booking has been affected by Covid & means it is no longer able to go ahead, I will work with you to find an alternative date or arrangement.
-If no arrangement can be found, I will refund you any money paid on that particular booking, regardless of notice period.
+If no arrangement can be found, then all notice periods in my Terms & Conditions will not apply.

 Full terms are available in my Terms & Conditions when booking or available in your Client Area.

 Let’s hope that we are nearing the end of this now & we can get back to celebrating your special occasions!

 We are now another 3 months along since I last updated this.
 So, I think it deserves a re-visit.

 Over the past 12 weeks, I’ve had the horrible chat with many brides & grooms about rescheduling their wedding for 2021.
 I still have a few weddings booked in for the tail end of this year and I’ve got absolutely everything crossed these can still go ahead as planned.

 The majority of the bookings I’m now taking are all for 2021, meaning my calendar for next year is getting very busy.
 If you do still have a date booked for this year, it is definitely worth having a backup date for next year too.
 I can pencil this in for you no problem.